 When you turn off Table Rock Road, follow the signs to the Recycling Depot.
 Once there, you will see clearly marked areas for each type of recyclable materials we accept.

-- Corrugated Cardboard: the kind with the wavy center
+- Corrugated Cardboard: the kind with the wavy center (no pizza boxes)

 - Milk Jug Style Containers: clear or white, rinsed out, no lids